irgipaulius/SpyOnSpies/README.md

 ## Overview

-Have you ever noticed suspicious IPs sliding into your auth logs?
-Did you ever stay up all night pondering who are these audacious individuals trying to SSH into your machine on port 69420?
-Well, fret no more!
-SpyOnSpies is here to save the day and unleash your inner spy-busting genius!
+Have you ever noticed suspicious IPs sliding into your auth logs? 😱🔍 Did you ever stay up all night pondering who are these audacious individuals trying to SSH into your machine on port *69420*? 🤔💻 Well, fret no more!
+SpyOnSpies is here to save the day and unleash your inner spy-busting genius! 🕵️‍♂️💥🌟🔥💣🔓🔑🚀🌈🎉🎊💡📚💪💯💯💯💯

-SpyOnSpies is a compact and formidable bash script that will analyze your auth.log file, count those sneaky login attempts, and even pinpoint the geographical location of the intruders.
-But that's not all!
-We've added a brand new feature to help you assess the reputation of the suspicious IPs.
+SpyOnSpies is a compact and formidable bash script that will analyze your auth.log file, count those sneaky login attempts, and even pinpoint the geographical location of the intruders. 🌍🔢 But that's not all!
+We've added a brand new feature to help you assess the reputation of the suspicious IPs. 🚀💯📈🔒📡📡🌟🌟🌟🌟🌟💣💣💣💣💣🔥🔥🔥🔥🔥

 Now, with the power of SpyOnSpies, you can look up the reputation of each IP address using the FraudGuard API.
-Discover if an IP address has a known threat level or risk associated with it.
-Uncover vital information to better understand the nature of the intrusions and take appropriate actions to secure your system.
+Discover if an IP address has a known threat level or risk associated with it. 🔎🛡️🔒🚨💻📡💪🌟🌟🌟🌟💣💣💣💣🔥🔥🔥🌈🌈🎉🎉🎉🎊💡💡💡💪💪💯💯💯💥💥💥💥

-Get ready to expose the spies, send them packing, and assess their reputation with SpyOnSpies!
+Get ready to expose the spies, send them packing, and assess their reputation with SpyOnSpies! 🚫👀🕵️‍♂️✨📈🔒💥🌟🔥🌍🔓🚀💯🚨💻📡💪🌈🎉🎊💡🔑💣🔥💥🌟🌟🌟🌟🌟💣💣💣💣💣🔥🔥🔥🔥🔥🌈🌈🌈🌈🌈🎉🎉🎉🎉🎊🎊🎊🎊💡💡💡💡💪💪💪💪💯💯💯💯

+**Damn it!
+A sneaky hacker has infiltrated and hijacked my emoji keyboard!
+But fear not, with the mighty SpyOnSpies in my arsenal, I'll swiftly neutralize the threat!** 🚫🕵️‍♂️💥

 ## How to Run